adamdbradley/foresight.js/README.md

 __foresight.devicePixelRatio__: The device's pixel ratio used by foresight.
 If the browser does not know the pixel ratio, which older browsers will not, the _devicePixelRatio_ defaults to 1.

-__foresight.connTestMethod__: The connection test value provides info on how the device received its speed-test information.
+__foresight.connTestResult__: The connection test result provides info on how the device received its speed-test information.
+Below are the possible values:

 * _networkSuccess_: The speed test information came directly from a network test.
 * _networkSlow_: A 100KB file should be downloaded within 1 second on a 800Kbps connection.
 If the speed test takes longer than 1 second than we already know its not a high-speed connection.
 Instead of waiting for the response, just continue and set that this network connection is not a high-speed connection.